Social Security Tax: Everything You Need to Know

 When determining compensation budget, employers should consider how the taxes they are required to pay will impact positions in the company.
 If employers decide to make their employees entirely responsible for the increased tax burden, they should expect resistance.

-Top Social Security Tax Jumps Seven Percent for 2017, But Benefits Rise Just 0.3 percent
+Top Social Security Tax Jumps 7 Percent for 2017, But Benefits Rise Just 0.3 percent

 While no one enjoys paying taxes, almost everyone is glad they did when they need to collect Social Security benefits.
 Unfortunately, these benefits rarely see increases that match the rise in the Social Security tax rate.

-For instance, the SSA announced that there will be a 0.3 percent cost of living adjustment (COLA) in 2017 for the 65 million people that receive Social Security benefits.
+For instance, the SSA announced a 0.3 percent cost of living adjustment (COLA) in 2017 for the 65 million people who receive Social Security benefits,and there was a 2 percent increase for 2018.
 There was no COLA increase for beneficiaries in 2016.

-However, most beneficiaries will not actually receive this COLA increase because of the Medicare Part B premiums that are automatically deducted from senior's Social Security checks.
-Those enrolled in Medicare Part D will likely see their benefits decrease in 2017 because of increased premiums.
-Senior citizens that receive Medicaid because of a low income may receive slightly higher payments in 2017.
+However, most beneficiaries will not actually receive this COLA increase because of the Medicare Part B premiums that are automatically deducted from senior citizens' Social Security checks.
+Those enrolled in Medicare Part D likely saw their benefits decrease in 2017 because of increased premiums.
+Senior citizens who receive Medicaid because of a low income may have received slightly higher payments in 2017.

 In addition to a COLA increase, Social Security beneficiaries who are under the age of 66 will be able to earn more money without a reduction in their benefits.
-Workers between the age of 62 through 65 who receive Social Security will lose $1 of benefits for every $2 after they earn more than $1,410 a month, or $16,920 a year.
-This represents a 7.6 percent increase from the 2016 thresholds of $1,310 a month and $15,720 per year.
+For 2017, workers ages 62 through 65 who received Social Security lost $1 of benefits for every $2 after they earned more than $1,410 a month, or $16,920 a year.
+This represented a 7.6 percent increase from the 2016 thresholds of $1,310 a month and $15,720 per year.

-Workers who will turn 66 in 2017 are allowed to earn as much as $3,740 a month before their birthday without putting their benefits at risk.
+Workers who turned 66 in 2017 were allowed to earn as much as $3,740 a month before their birthday without putting their benefits at risk.
 This income limit increased from the 2016 level by 7.2 percent.
 During 2015 and 2016, workers who earned above this amount would lose $1 in benefits for every $3 earned.
 After reaching the full retirement age of 66, you can earn as much as you want without being docked benefits.

 If you need help with determining Social Security tax, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.